FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/multi-tenancy-vs-single-tenant-idaas-solutions.md

 **Instant on-boarding** - In most cases, new customers can be setup by creating a new logical tenant.
 No new servers are provisioned and software installation is not required, which makes this process instantaneous.

 ### Drawbacks
-**Performance** - One tenant’s heavy use or load spike may impact the quality of service provided to other tenants.
+**Performance** - One tenant's heavy use or load spike may impact the quality of service provided to other tenants.
 In addition, when software or hardware issues are found on a multi-tenant database, it can cause an outage for all customers.

-**Security risk** - If a hacker gains access to one tenant’s data, they can access data from every tenant because all data resides in a single database.
+**Security risk** - If a hacker gains access to one tenant's data, they can access data from every tenant because all data resides in a single database.
 This is an important consideration because every tenant is relying on the security practices of the weakest tenant.
 According to InfoWorld, "System vulnerabilities have become a bigger problem with the advent of multi-tenancy in cloud computing.
 Organizations share memory, databases, and other resources in close proximity to one another, creating new attack surfaces."

 **Single point of failure** - If the multi-tenant system goes down (and they do regardless of what salespeople will tell you), EVERYONE goes down.
 Then all tenants sit and wait until the cause is determined and fixed.